FLORIDA: HOME FOR ASSET PROTECTION AND

-Automobile Exemption: Up to $1,000.00 of equity in a vehicle is protected.
+1. Automobile Exemption: Up to $1,000.00 of equity in a vehicle is protected.

-Life Insurance: The cash value of any life insurance policy is exempt from the claims of creditors.
+3. Life Insurance: The cash value of any life insurance policy is exempt from the claims of creditors.
 The death benefits received by a beneficiary are exempt from the insured's creditors, but not from

-Annuities: Qualified annuities are protected from a creditor's attack.
+4. Annuities: Qualified annuities are protected from a creditor's attack.
 This protection extends to identifiable proceeds which are withdrawn from the annuity by the owner.

-Disability Benefits: Generally, disability income benefits are exempt.
+5. Disability Benefits: Generally, disability income benefits are exempt.

-Retirement Plans: Money payable to either a participant in, or a beneficiary of, a qualified retirement plan is exempt from creditors' claims.
+7. Retirement Plans: Money payable to either a participant in, or a beneficiary of, a qualified retirement plan is exempt from creditors' claims.
 This exemption includes IRAs.

 If you are a permanent Florida resident, file your Florida Homestead Exemption by March 1, 2020, in order to take advantage of the 25k deduction from your property’s assessed value and 50k deduction if your property is worth at least 75k.
 “Save our Homes” caps any increase to the assessed value of a homestead exempt property to a maximum of 3% per year.
 This tax savings is transferable to a new Florida residence if you move.
 Not bad Florida!